 3. Sushiswap

 Sushiswap is another DEX focused on providing liquidity to its users.
-It is an Ethereum-based platform that allows users to swap ERC20 tokens via liquidity pools.
+It is an Ethereum-based platform that allows users to swap ERC-20 tokens via liquidity pools.
 It also utilises the AMM system to reduce market manipulation.
-Among the services this decentralised exchange provides are a lending market, a yield farm and trading.
+Among the services this decentralized exchange provides are a lending market, a yield farm and trading.
 In all, it is relatively easy to use and suitable for beginners.

 4. dYdX